rust-lang/book/src/ch17-02-concurrency-with-async.md

 have to spawn a separate thread or even a task; we merely need to await the `rx.recv` call.

-The synchronous `Receiver::recv` method in `std::mpsc::channel` blocks until it receives a message.
+The synchronous `Receiver::recv` method in `std::sync::mpsc` blocks until it receives a message.
 The `trpl::Receiver::recv` method does not, because it is async.
 Instead of blocking, it hands control back to the runtime until either a message is received or the send side of the channel closes.
 By contrast, we